 Merry Christmas to all!
 Thank you for following my blogs and hope to see you next year!

 Tony Piazza is author of the 1930s Hollywood murder mystery novel, “Anything Short of Murder,” which had its roots on the TCM fan website.
-His next novel, “The Curse of the Crimson Dragon” was released early 2012 and is now available on Amazon and Barnes & Noble websites.
+His second novel, “The Curse of the Crimson Dragon” was next released early 2012, and in July of this year, his latest Tom Logan Mystery, “A Murder Amongst Angels” was published and is now available on Amazon and Barnes & Noble websites.
 He was an actor/extra during the 1970s and worked with such legends as Steve McQueen, Paul Newman, and Karl Malden.
 His non-fiction e-book “Bullitt Points” is an in depth look at the making of “Bullitt” from a person who was there.
-Look for it where fine books are sold, or at the link posted below.
+Look for it on Amazon and Barnes and Noble websites, or at the link posted below.
 All profits go to the Boys Republic charity: www.bullittpoints.com.